mattermost/docs/source/install/config-ssl-http2-nginx.rst

   ``curl http://localhost``

   If everything is working, you will see the HTML for the Mattermost signup page.
 You will see invalid certificate when accessing through the IP or localhost.
 Use the full FQDN domain to verify if the SSL certificate has pinned properly and is valid.

 8. Install and update Snap.

   ``sudo snap install core; sudo snap refresh core``

-9. Install the Certbot package
+9. Install the Certbot package.

   ``sudo snap install --classic certbot``